arismelachroinos/lscript/README.md

 **This script will make your life easier, and of course, faster.**

-**For feature-recommendation , add it on the "Issues" tab.
+**For feature-recommendation, add it on the "Issues" tab.
 NOW!**

-**Its not only for noobs.Its for whoever wants to type less and do actually more.**
+**Its not only for noobs.
+Its for whoever wants to type less and actually do more.**

 <p align="center">
 <img src="https://i.imgur.com/awIplS6.jpg"/>